seanharrington256/Larix/README.md

 Divergence time at the root is fixed to either 2.7 M years.
 Assuming a generation time of 180 years, this is 15000 generations.
 We fit all models under this assumed divergence time.

-# BUILT THE NEW MODELS, NEED TO DOUBLE CHECK THAT THEY ALL LOOK RIGHT WITH parfileintep

 ### Models